ZenRows/zenrows-node-sdk/README.md

 # ZenRows Node.js SDK
 SDK to access [ZenRows](https://www.zenrows.com/) API directly from Node.js.
-We handle proxies rotation, headless browsers, and CAPTCHAs for you.
+ZenRows handles proxies rotation, headless browsers, and CAPTCHAs for you.

 ## Installation
 Install the SDK with npm.